 The North Bend Municipal Code (NBMC) Master Plan Overlay Districts (MPODs) provide a process by which a specific planned mix of uses and layout may be provided through a master plan to address unique site-specific opportunities and constraints.
-The underlying land use designation for these areas has not changed but in most cases they have been given special considerations for types of uses, approximate locations for open spaces, public streets and access points.
+The underlying zoning land use designation for these areas has not changed but in most cases they have been given special considerations for types of uses, approximate locations for open spaces, public streets and access points.
 The Planning Commission or property owner may docket consideration of an overlay zone.
 The first and initial land use development application for any parcel within an MPOD shall show consistency with the overlay district.
-Additional MPODs may be adopted over time and incorporated into the NBMC and zoning map amendments.